pushpendrasengar1988/MyFirstProject/README.md

                 ->count();
             ```

-    In **old code** we are used  unnecessary join and also used laravel conditional Eloquent join on multiple table which is usually slow.because it's create multiple sub query inside query for each record. it's a one  kind of laravel drawbacks.
+   In old code we used unnecessary join and also used laravel conditional Eloquent join on multiple tables which is usually slow.because it's create multiple sub query inside query for each record.
+It's one kind of laravel drawback.